Poetry Form - The Tanka.

 Check list.

-Before submitting a Tanka for possible publication, check whether it:
+Before submitting a tanka for possible publication, check whether it:

 A Last Word.

-Just because you start with the intention of writing a Tanka, you do not have to keep your poem in that form if it does not work for you.
+Just because you start with the intention of writing a tanka, you do not have to keep your poem in that form if it does not work for you.
 Your attempt to write a formal poem may help you find words that you would not have found otherwise.
 And you may decide that you choose to end up with a poem in a different form, perhaps even a prose poem.

-Books on Tanka.
+Books on Tanka

 Buy Modern Japanese Tanka Modern Japanese Tanka edited by Makoto Ueda.
 This book is the first collection to make modern Japanese tanka available in English.
 A delightful and comprehensive presentation of poetry that shows the development of the tanka form.
 Each poet is introduced with a biography.